 Our students, with the guidance and support of an exemplary faculty and staff, have earned numerous academic awards, participated in service activities during and beyond school hours, enjoyed a variety of fine arts opportunities, and have grown in their friendships to one another and God.

 Our parents have spread the word that St. Margaret of Scotland Parish School is a community into whose caring hands parents can entrust their children.
-Our enrollment has continued to steadily grow these last five years; this August (2011) when school began we had 354 children enrolled in our preschool through eighth program.
-The 2011 school year will welcome three preschool classrooms, two Kindergarten classes, two First grade classes, two Second grade classes, two Third grade classes, two Fourth grade classes, a very full Fifth grade class and one each of Sixth, Seventh and Eighth grade.
+Our enrollment has continued to steadily grow these last seven years; this past August (2013) when school began we had 386 children enrolled in our preschool through eighth program.
+The 2013 school year welcomed 3 preschool classrooms, 3 kindergarten classrooms, 2 each of 1st through 6th grade, and 1 each of 7th and 8th grade classes.
 Needless to say we have used every available space without compromising our high quality of teaching and learning.

 I hope you, the reader of this page, will continue to browse our website, get to know us online and, perhaps even, stop by to meet us in person.
 But, fair warning, I am passionate about our school community – I might talk your ear off!